gid-master/restaurant-node-api/README.md

 ## Mock

-If you don't want to create a mongoDb cloud database, yhen you can test this API using mock data only.\
+If you don't want to create a mongoDb cloud database, then you can test this API using mock data only.\
 You just need to enable the attribute <strong>useMock</strong> inside the <strong>environment.ts</strong> file.\
 After that all the endpoints will return a static data, so all routers are intercepeted using a middleware (more details below).